Metafyzik/tennis-club/README.md

 # 🎾 Tennis Club Management System
 A Spring Boot application to manage tennis courts reservations, users, and surface types.

-## Potential improvments of current functionality
-With implementation authentication and authorization users with **MEMBER** role should be able to:
-- Create reservations only for their own accounts — the system should infer the user automatically.
-- Update and delete their **upcoming** reservations.
-- See only necessary data in reservations — no sensitive data (usernames or phone numbers) of other users.
-- Access an additional endpoint to view **only their own** reservations.

 ## 🛠️ Tech Stack
 - Java 21
 - Spring Boot 3